-It’s always good to be in a real home with a full kitchen after eating out way too much during my stays in shorter-term vacation-oriented rentals (Airbnb kitchens can be hard to cook in- but I do have some foolproof easy Airbnb Recipes).
+It’s always good to be in a real home with a full kitchen after eating out way too much during my stays in shorter-term vacation-oriented rentals (Airbnb kitchens can be hard to cook in, however I do have some foolproof easy Airbnb Recipes).

-The most frustrating thing I found about Furnished Finder rentals was the temporariness of it.
+The most frustrating thing I found about Furnished Finder rentals was the temporariness.
 Small problems – like a missing towel holder in the bathroom- were truly the smallest minor inconveniences.
-But, as they added up, it was frustrating knowing that if this was my home I could fix the problem in minutes, but because I was a guest in someone else’s home, I just had to deal with the inconveniences.
+But it was frustrating knowing that if this was my home I could fix the problem in minutes.
+Because I was a guest, however, I just had to deal with the inconveniences.

-And, like any rental, there were surprises I didn’t anticipate: appliances that didn’t quite work right, and minor annoyances that had been omitted in the listings.
-This, however, seems standard to every form of housing – rentals and even, now, homeownership- so not a drawback of this platform in particular.
+Like any rental, Furnished Finder had surprises I didn’t anticipate: appliances that didn’t quite work, and minor annoyances that had been omitted in the listings.
+This, however, seems standard to every form of housing.

 Ending my Furnished Finder stay

-Moving out of my Furnished Finder apartment felt very much like moving out of any Airbnb – except I accumulated a lot more stuff and settled in much more thoroughly in my two-month-long stay in the Furnished Finder rental.
-By that time, I had closed on a property in St. Louis – actually, in another historic district just five blocks from my Furnished Finder home- and was able to transition from the Furnished Finder home directly to my new permanent home.
+Moving out of my Furnished Finder apartment felt like moving out of any Airbnb.
+Well, except that I accumulated a lot more stuff during my two-month Furnished Finder rental!
+By the end of my stay, I had completed the purchase of a property in St. Louis.
+I was able to move from the Furnished Finder home directly to my new house.

-After my stay, I was invited to leave a review for the home I’d stayed in.
-Following my guidelines for leaving great Airbnb reviews, I left both a helpfully detailed public review and texted the homeowner with some requests I thought they should consider before hosting their next Furnished Finder tenant.
+After my stay, I was invited to leave a review for the home.
+Following my guidelines for how to leave a good Airbnb review, I left a positive and detailed public review.

 After my Stay: Inviting a New Host

-After my two-month stay in a Furnished Finder in St Louis, I recommended the platform to a friend in Seattle who had just purchased a home with a furnished basement.
-Disinterested in the hassle of managing an Airbnb listing and the several-times-a-week cleaning schedule required to make a profit with an Airbnb listing, she was intrigued.
-Following my same advice for how Airbnb hosts can attract long term guests, my Seattle friend had to make some small modifications to her rental to appeal to the needs of longer-term guests.
+After my two-month stay in a Furnished Finder in St Louis, I recommended the site to a friend with a basement apartment for rent.
+Not interested in managing all the cleaning required to make a profit with an Airbnb listing, she was intrigued.
+Following my advice for how Airbnb hosts can attract long term guests, my Seattle friend prepared her apartment.
+Most hosts need to make some small changes to appeal to longer-term guests.

-My friend decided to give FF a try as a host, and, at the date of this writing, she continues to operate the small Seattle apartment as a Furnished Finder apartment available to guests interested in staying for one to three months.
-For her, the experience hosting Furnished Finder gas has been so far very positive.
+My friend decided to give the site a try.
+Now, 1 year later, she loves being a Furnished Finder host.
+She rents her Seattle basement apartment to guests interested in staying for one to three months.
+For her, the experience of hosting Furnished Finder guests has been positive.

 Tips to Protect Yourself as a Renter on Furnished Finder

 - Check references.
-If a reviews for the property or property-manager are available online, search online for reviews by previous tenants.
+Look to see if reviews for the property or property manager are available online.
+Search online for reviews by previous tenants.

 - Document.
 Before ever unpacking your luggage, take a video of your home.
-Walk slowly through the home, being sure to film the condition of the home and closely noting any damages to walls, doors, floors, etc. Then, immediately upload the video to a third-party host like YouTube.
-In the event of a dispute over damage in the apartment, you’ll have a time-stamped video proving the condition of the apartment at the time you took possession.
+Walk slowly through the home.
+Film the home’s condition and closely note any damages to walls, doors, floors, etc. Then, immediately upload the video online.
+In the event of a dispute over damage in the apartment, you’ll have a time-stamped video proving the apartment’s condition from when you got possession.